mecid/mecid.github.io/_posts/2025-10-22-introducing-jujutsu-vcs-edit-workflow.md

 When you begin using Jujutsu VCS, the first thing you’ll notice is the absence of a staging area.
 Instead, it captures snapshots of your code every time you run the jj command in the terminal.
 This approach significantly differs from our workflows in Git.

-> To learn more about the basic of the Jujutsu VCS, take a look at my ["Introducing Jujutsu VCS"](/2025/10/15/introducing-jujutsu-vcs/) post.
+> To learn more about the basics of the Jujutsu VCS, take a look at my ["Introducing Jujutsu VCS"](/2025/10/15/introducing-jujutsu-vcs/) post.

 Constant snapshots and automatic rebases played a significant role in the development of the edit workflow.
 I’ve been utilizing this workflow since the first day and can’t express my gratitude enough.
 Here’s how we do it.